kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/mixer.md

 system and the interaction with the Mixer system requires different handling.

-In Blue\'s Mixer system, Mixer channels are automatically bound to instruments by their instrument ID.
+In Blue's Mixer system, Mixer channels are automatically bound to instruments by their instrument ID.
 Binding to ID and not per-instrument in the Orchestra allows for the case where users have set multiple instruments to the same instrument ID but only having one which is enabled.
-If you then disable one and then enable another instrument to test out different instruments with the same musical note data, the mixer channel\'s settings will be maintained for the new instrument as it is bound by ID.
+If you then disable one and then enable another instrument to test out different instruments with the same musical note data, the mixer channel's settings will be maintained for the new instrument as it is bound by ID.

-Channels in themselves can not be created or removed directly by the user, but are automatically added or removed depending on how how instruments are added and removed from the project\'s orchestra.
+Channels in themselves can not be created or removed directly by the user, but are automatically added or removed depending on how how instruments are added and removed from the project's orchestra.
 For cases of when an instrument has an ID and a user wishes to change the ID, if the new ID already exists and a channel is already created, the old channel is removed as long as no other instrument has the old ID.
-If the new channel ID has no existing mixer channel bound to it and if the channel for the old ID only has one instrument with that ID (the instrument that is changing ID\'s), the bound mixer channel is simply reassigned to the new ID and maintains its settings.
+If the new channel ID has no existing mixer channel bound to it and if the channel for the old ID only has one instrument with that ID (the instrument that is changing ID's), the bound mixer channel is simply reassigned to the new ID and maintains its settings.

-Subchannels are added by right-clicking with in the SubChannels area and choosing \"Add SubChannel\" from the popup menu.
-To remove a subchannel right-click the channel strip to be removed and select \"Remove\" from the popup menu.
+Subchannels are added by right-clicking with in the SubChannels area and choosing "Add SubChannel" from the popup menu.
+To remove a subchannel right-click the channel strip to be removed and select "Remove" from the popup menu.

-At the bottom of every Channel and SubChannel strip is an output dropdown box to choose where to route that Chanel\'s audio to.
+At the bottom of every Channel and SubChannel strip is an output dropdown box to choose where to route that Chanel's audio to.
 For SubChannels, they can only route to other SubChannels which lead to the Master Channel, meaning that there is no feedback allowed (i.e. routing SubChannelA to SubChannelB and then to SubChannelC and that back to